-FALL 2023 Lecture series at the CUDC
+FALL 2024 - 25th Anniversary PROGRAM series at the CUDC

 Cleveland Urban Design Collaborative, Kent State University